Xogy/xsound/readme.md

 **1. Functions (client side)**
 ------------
    - PLayUrl(name, url, volume)
-     Will play sound from url
+     <br>Will play sound from url

    - PlayUrlPos(name, url, volume, Vector3 vec)
-     Will play sound from url at x,y,z location
+     <br>Will play sound from url at x,y,z location

    - PLay(name, url, volume)
-     Will play sound that is defined in html/scripts/config.js
+     <br>Will play sound that is defined in html/scripts/config.js

    - PlayPos(name, url, volume, Vector3 vec)
-     Will play sound that is defined in html/scripts/config.js at x,y,z location
+     <br>Will play sound that is defined in html/scripts/config.js at x,y,z location

    - Position(name, Vector3 vec)
-     Will update location of sound
+     <br>Will update location of sound

    - Stop(name)
-     Will stop completly sound
+     <br>Will stop completly sound

    - Pause(name)
-     Will pause sound
+     <br>Will pause sound

    - Resume(name)
-     Will resume sound
+     <br>Will resume sound

    - setVolume(name,volume) volume is from 0.0 to 1.0
-     Will set a new value to volume.
+     <br>Will set a new value to volume.

    - getVolume(name)
-     Will return current volume of music.
+     <br>Will return current volume of music.

    - getInfo(name)
-      Will return an array with info of song.. it will return
+      <br>Will return an array with info of song..
+      <br>it will return
 ```LUA
 {
 	volume,